ProjectEvergreen/wcc/docs/pages/docs.md

 ### Prerequisites

 There are of couple things you will need to do to use WCC with JSX:
-1. NodeJS minimum version of `16.x`
+1. NodeJS version needs to be `16.x`
+1. You will need to use the _.jsx_ extension
 1. Requires the `--experimental-loaders` flag when invoking NodeJS
     ```js
     $ node --experimental-loader ./node_modules/wc-compiler/src/jsx-loader.js server.js